HELP WHERE HOSPITALS NEED IT ®

 Although the conversion to Critical Access Status made some inroads to improving the financial performance of the hospital, there were still other problems to tackle.
 Yoakum Community Hospital continued to struggle with collections and physician relations.

 “Most of the changes are things I consider blocking and tackling.
-We focused on the basics that needed improvement,” said Robert Foret, CFO of Yoakum Community Hospital.
+We focused on the basics that needed improvement,” said John Olivares, CFO of Yoakum Community Hospital.
 For example, the leadership team began working to qualify the payer status of patients prior to admission.
 The process involves checking to see if self-pay patients can qualify for Medicaid or another reimbursement source.
 The process also includes asking self-pay patients to pay before services are provided if they can.
 Those who cannot pay are categorized as charity care up front, which has helped the hospital qualify for the Upper Payment Limit and Disproportionate Share programs.
 “It goes back to 2004.
-We were losing big time money,” continued Foret.
+We were losing big time money,” continued Olivares.
 “With CHC resources and support, we’ve really turned the hospital around.”

 The financial picture at Yoakum Community Hospital has drastically improved since 2004.
 The bullets below highlight some of the financial improvements.

 “You could feel the difference at our board meetings.
-When I came on the board, things were bleak in terms of profitability,” said Elorine Sitka, Board Member for Yoakum Community Hospital.
+When I came on the board, things were bleak in terms of profitability,” said Elorine Sitka, Board Chair for Yoakum Community Hospital.
 “Today we have a strong board and dependable, trustworthy leadership all working for a common purpose.”

 About Community Hospital Corporation